Desalination: our essential guide to desalination and the global water crisis

 A consortium involving Siemens of Germany for the power plant and Doosan for the thermal desalination plant were selected by ACWA Power to provide project engineering, procurement and construction of the plant.
 One expansion to the plant has been completed and one expansion is in the final construction stage with a total additional 400,000 m3/day of RO capacity added, according to ACWA Power.
 When complete, Shuaiba will eventually overtake Ras Al Khair as the largest operating desalination plant with total capacity of 1,282,000 m3/day.

 Sorek could be considered the heavyweight membrane plant of the world in operation with an enormous 624,000 m3/day capacity.
 Located 15km south of Tel Aviv in Israel and developed by IDE Technologies, the project was and continues to be unique in the use of 16-inch seawater reverse osmosis membranes but in a vertical formation.
-A further development – Sorek 2 – has since been announced with a capacity of 548,000 m3/day.
-A total of seven local and international companies were recently shortlisted to develop the project .
+A further development - Sorek 2 - IDE Technologies and Bank Leumi have won the Israeli government's PPP tender to build and operate the Sorek 2 water desalination plant.
+IDE has now won four of the five tenders to operate desalination plants in Israel.
+The bid, with an unprecedented price of USD 0.41 per cubic meter of water, calls for the annual production of 200 million cubic meters of water (nominal capacity of 548,000 m3/day).
 Once complete, Sorek 2 will be the sixth desalination plant to operate in Israel alongside Hadera, Ashkelon, the first Sorek, Palmachim and Ashdod.

 Pros and cons of desalination